 This course is designed to focus on elevating all of your communication skills – writing, conversing, and corresponding – by stimulating the exploration of your creative mind-set.
 We will tap into your innovative, thoughtful, intelligent, and humorous potential.
 The real (maybe hidden) you: eloquently expressive, sublimely jubilant, sagely introspective, and outrageously fecund.
 My goals are to enrich and empower your communication abilities, enabling you to correspond and articulate fluently and expressively.
 With panache!
 To enjoy the art – and enormous fun – of communication.
 (1 credit)

 Note: This course duplicates our COM 113 course.
 Students can only earn credit for one or the other.
-Credit cannot be earned for both courses.”
-Advisors and Counselors need to be notified of this as well.
+Credit cannot be earned for both courses.

 - ENG 101: English Composition 1